 Good wine from good fruit in the Riverland.

 The Riverland has two microbreweries located along the banks of the Murray River.
 The Wilkadene Woolshed Brewery is a short drive from Renmark at Murtho, and offers a variety of beers as well as apple and pear ciders, not to mention their infamous Hard Lemonade.
-Guided tours of the working microbrewery are available, as are BBQ facilities to bring your own lunch.
+Guided tours of the working microbrewery are available, as are BBQ facilities to grill your own lunch.

 Over the other side of the Riverland, Caudo Vineyard at Hogwash Bend produces a refreshing lager and a sassy sangria, as well as a range of wines grown in the rich soil.
 If you’re after a bite to eat with your brew at Caudo, grab a local tasting platter and nibble away at local cured meats, cheeses, bread, olives, stuffed peppers, homemade relishes and dukkah made from locally-grown pistachios and almonds.